 - If you are allergic to alcohol, it is best to avoid it completely.

-- Besides this, avoid food items that contain even trace amount of alcohol.
+- Besides this, avoid food items that contain even trace amounts of alcohol.
 Always check the ingredient list before purchasing food items.

-- Individuals with alcohol allergy must avoid beauty products and mouthwashes containing alcohol.
+- Individuals with alcohol allergies must avoid beauty products and mouthwashes containing alcohol.

 Don’ts (Apathya) in Alcohol Allergy